coq/coq/doc/sphinx/language/gallina-extensions.rst

 application of the unfolded primitive projection of the same name.
 These constants are used when elaborating partial applications of the projection.
-One can distinguish them from applications of the primitive projection if the :flag`Printing Primitive Projection Parameters` option is off: For a primitive projection application, parameters are printed as underscores while for the compatibility projections they are printed as usual.
+One can distinguish them from applications of the primitive projection if the :flag:`Printing Primitive Projection Parameters` option is off: For a primitive projection application, parameters are printed as underscores while for the compatibility projections they are printed as usual.